 - Expedited - Research activities that (1) present no more than minimal risk to human subjects and (2) involve only procedures listed in one or more of the government categories, may be reviewed by the IRB through the expedited review procedure authorized by 45 CFR 46.110 and 21 CFR 56.110

 - Full - Research activities that involve more than minimal risk must be reviewed at a convened IRB meeting.

 The IRB has set goals for turnaround time from the time of receipt of the application to the time of approval.
 The time it takes for a complete review of an application, regardless of type of review, depends in part on completeness of the application, the time spent by the investigator in responding to the concerns of the IRB, and the need for additional review.

-- Exempt - Goal: One to Two weeks
+- Exempt - Goal: Two to Three weeks

 - Expedited - Goal: Four to Six weeks

 - Full - Goal: Six to Eight weeks

 Approval is generally valid for one year; however, this is not a guarantee.
 The length of approval is determined by the IRB and depends in part of the amount of risk perceived to be in the study.
 Length of approval can be time-limited or it may be limited to a prescribed number of procedures.
 The letter of approval will indicate the length of the approval period.